Bar Wars

-Bar Wars is an album by saxophonist Willis Jackson which was recorded in 1977 and first released on the Muse label.
+Bar Wars is an album by saxophonist Willis Jackson, recorded in 1977 and released on the Muse label.

 Reception

+The Bay State Banner concluded: "Those who constantly cry about jazz's domination by the avant-garde should rush to hear Jackson.
+He blows rings around a horde of lesser talented but more highly publicized jazz-schlock tenors."

-In his review for AllMusic, Scott Yanow states "This is a particularly exciting release...
+In his review for AllMusic, Scott Yanow stated: "This is a particularly exciting release...
 The chord changes might be fairly basic but Willis Jackson plays with such enthusiasm and exuberance that it almost sounds as if he had discovered the joy of playing music".

 Track listing

 All compositions by Willis Jackson except where noted.